best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Cleaning With Water

-The pretty straightforward way is to clean your paddle with water after every game.
-Dust, dirt and sweat sticks on top of the rubber because it’s smooth.
-This doesn’t give you a good spin and turn.
-Sprinkle some water and wipe off the extra dirt using a dry cloth or a tissue.
+The simplest method is to clean your racket with water after each game.
+Dust, dirt, and sweat tend to accumulate on the rubber due to its smooth surface, which can hinder spin and control.
+Sprinkle some water on the rubber and wipe off the excess dirt using a dry cloth or tissue.

 Cleaning With A Cleaning Kit